karlssberg/Motiv/README.md

 isPositiveAndOdd.Assertions; // ["the number is positive", "the number is odd"]
 ```

-When you combine specifications to form new ones, only the specifications that helped determine the final result
+When combining propositions to form new ones, only the propositions that helped determine the final result
 will be included in the `Assertions` property and `Reason` property.
-This is useful when you want to provide a

 ```csharp
 var isPositiveAndOdd = isPositiveAndOddSpec.IsSatisfiedBy(-3);